vivekhsridhar/tracktor-live/README.md

     -   Live or on-demand video and data recording
 -   A number of useful example scripts and a growing library of server- and client-side casettes
--   Minimal heavy external dependencies (NumPy, OpenCV, Scikit-Learn)
+-   Minimal external dependencies (NumPy, OpenCV, Scikit-Learn etc.)

 ------------------------------------------------------------------------